The Cheapest Way to Reline a Chimney: A Denver Pro's Honest Cost Guide

 Installation Steps

-- Clean the chimney thoroughly before installation.
+- Clean the flue thoroughly before anything goes in.

 Professional Installation: Why It May Be Worth the Cost

-- Warranty coverage for materials and labor.
+- Warranty coverage on both materials and labor.

 Essential Considerations for Cost-Effective Chimney Relining